martinpoljak/object-threads/README.md

 Thread object module directly supports `#alive?` and `#shutdown!` methods only for thread manipulation.
-For other operations with the thread, call directly its `#native_thread` property which contains appropriate native [Ruby Thread][1] class.
-It's for avoiding potential method name conflicts between module and user class.
+For other operations with the thread, call directly object's `#native_thread` property which contains appropriate native [Ruby Thread][1] object.
+This setup is for avoiding potential method name conflicts between module and user class.

 Contributing